Documenting Psychological/Psychiatric Disorders

 Documentation should be sent to:

-Peggy Perno, Director of the Office of Accessibility and Accommodations
+Peggy Perno, Director of Student Accessibility and Accommodation

 University of Puget Sound

 1500 North Warner

 Tacoma, WA 98416-1096

 The university shall endeavor to make reasonable accommodations to qualified students unless those accommodations fundamentally alter the nature of the university's curriculum or otherwise violate university policy.